Online vs Traditional Quran Learning in 2026

 1. The Traditional Classroom Setup (The Local Madrasa)

-Pros of Traditional Learning:
+The Benefits of Traditional Learning:

 2. Online Quran Learning (The 1-on-1 Model)